SarmadTalpur/Diabetic-Retinopathy/README.md

 ## Preprocessing

-Since the open-source data was collected from different sources, the images varied greatly.
+The images varied considerably since the open-source data was collected from different sources.
 Some were zoomed in, and some zoomed out.
-The ratio of the fundus of an eye to the image had to be set for all images.
-Hence, we created a Python script to accomplish the preprocessing of all images, cut the extra black background of all the images, and set the standard resolution for all images, i.e., 300* 300.
+The fundus ratio of an eye to the image had to be set for all images.
+Hence, we created a Python script to preprocess all images, cut the extra black background of all the images, and set the standard resolution for all images, i.e., 300* 300.

 We separated 790 images from the data for testing.
 Later, we divided the rest of the data into 80% training and 20% validation datasets.